(MBACP) Working to support Adults & young people.

-If you feel stuck and unable to move forward with a particular difficulty, and not know what you want, but simply feel you need to talk things through with someone, or If you are experiencing thoughts of taking your own life or using self harm to deal with experiences that have had a impacted on your life, please do not hesitate to give me a email or text and I promise to answer your message on the same day with no commitments
+If you feel stuck and unable to move forward with a particular difficulty, and do not know what you want, but simply feel you need to talk things through with someone, or If you are experiencing thoughts of taking your own life or using self-harm to deal with experiences that have had an impacted on your life this can be extremely difficult and I am able to offer support that may involve sound advice regarding local services so you receive the best outcome towards your recovery.

 Whatever the circumstances I provide a caring and productive service gaining trust and a therapeutic relationship in which you will feel emotionally supported while you explore whatever issues you want to bring to your sessions.

 Training, qualifications & experience